dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 If the process is crashed immediately after the dtm receives the Prepare call and before the transaction commitment, the local database will detect the process's disconnection and rollback the local transaction automatically.

 Subsequently, dtm polls for the global transactions that have timed out, that is only Prepared but not Submitted, and checks back.
-The checkback service finds that the local transaction has been rollbacked and returns the result to dtm. dtm receives the result indicating rollbacked, and then marks the global transaction as failed, and finally ends the global transaction.
+The check-back service finds that the local transaction has been rollbacked and returns the result to dtm. dtm receives the result indicating rollbacked, and then marks the global transaction as failed, and finally ends the global transaction.

-## 2-Phase Message VS SendBox
+## 2-Phase Message VS OutBox

 The SendBox pattern can also ensure the eventual consistency of the data.
 As far as SendBox pattern is used, the work required includes
 - Executing the local business logic in the local transaction, inserting the messages into the message table and committing them at last.
 - Writing polling tasks to take messages from the local message table and send them to the message queue.
-Instead of periodically  executing sqls to poll, this step may use another technique [Log-based Change Data Capture](https://debezium.io/blog/2018/07/19/advantages-of-log-based-change-data-capture/).
+Instead of periodically  executing SQL to poll, this step may use another technique [Log-based Change Data Capture](https://debezium.io/blog/2018/07/19/advantages-of-log-based-change-data-capture/).
 - Consuming messages.

 Compared with SendBox, 2-phase message has the following advantages.